-The main resource is the 2020 Voters’ Guide.
-This guide provides the full text of the proposed new legislative issues and resolutions, gives context for the proposed new legislative principle, and details the exact changes proposed to amend one resolution.
+The main resource is the 2022 Voters’ Guide.
+This guide provides the full text of the proposed issues and the proposed new and amended resolutions.
 Members will also find a persuasive statement from the submitter explaining why WSPTA should adopt the proposal.

 Yes.
-The general sessions will be on October 24 and 25.
-Only those members who have been designated by their president to serve as voting delegates for their PTA will be able to debate and vote.
+The general sessions will be on October 15 and 16.
+Only those members who have been designated by their president to serve as voting delegates for their PTA, and who have registered by October 6, will be able to debate and vote.
 Information about the business to be covered is included on the Voting Information page.
 Designated delegates must be registered attendees for this event.